dev-andi/xfce-blur-effects/README.md

 Xfwm4 version 4.15.1.
 Xfwm4 is the Xfce4 desktop environment's window
 manager. 'xfce4-about' in a terminal to see what version you have.

-The installer script is written for Xubuntu 20.04; other distros will need some massaging to get xfwm-effects to work.

 ## Included is:

 -xfwm4 (hacked version)